 With winter weather ravaging your skin, you may notice your complexion fighting back.
 While dryness is a common cold weather side effect, harsh temps can exacerbate myriad skin issues including acne, sensitivity and dullness.
 A monthly facial can do wonders for winter skin, but what you do in between each one is just as essential for long-lasting results.
 Microneedling, dermaplaning, at-home peels, and a weekly face mask can help extend the results of your facials.

 One of the best ways to deeply treat your skin each week is by using a mask.
 Face masks combine ingredients that uniquely target your skin’s issues.
 As with all skincare, routine is key, and using a mask regularly will enhance the impact of your treatments.
-So which type of mask is right for you?
+So what types of face masks are right for you?
 Check out my recommendations below.

 Remember: for best results, you should be using a mask or peel every week.
 Tell me about your favorites in the comments below!